keycloak/keycloak-containers/server/README.md

 To add a custom theme extend the Keycloak image add the theme to the `/opt/jboss/keycloak/themes` directory.

+To set the welcome theme, use the following environment value :

+* `KEYCLOAK_WELCOME_THEME`: Specify the theme to use for welcome page (must be non empty and must match an existing theme name)

 ## Adding a custom provider